lampavs-ops/lampavs-ops.github.io/_posts/2026-07-23-the-glory-part2-deep-dive.md

 tags: [the-glory, song-hye-kyo, netflix, revenge-drama, deep-dive, "2023"]
 description: "A deep dive into The Glory's ending, its biggest twists, and how a dark revenge story became one of Netflix's most-watched Korean dramas ever."
 image: /assets/img/posts/the-glory-part2-thumbnail.jpg
-*Fire and light became powerful symbols throughout the series.*
 featured: false
 ---